 - Establishment of the first Regional Refugees Services Network in NSW.

-- Ongoing program of monitoring children's health through kindergarten screening with ACT Community Health Maternal and Child Health nurses.
+- Ongoing program of monitoring children's health through the ACT Kindergarten Child Health Check program.